IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 <https://github.com/IQSS/TwoRavens>`_ and the `TwoRavens project page
 <http://2ra.vn/community/index.html>`_ are good places to start.

-At the same time the Dataverse project will try to provide support for the integration of TwoRavens with Dataverse.
-We have crated a new (as of Dataverse v.4.6.1) version of the installer scripts and updated the guide, below.
+At the same time the Dataverse project will try to continue providing the installation and integration support.
+We have created a new (as of Dataverse v.4.6.1) version of the installer scripts and updated the guide, below.
 We have tried to improve and somewhat simplify the installation process.
 Specifically, the notoriously tricky part of getting the